ruby-processing/JRubyArt/_editors/atom.md

 Or if you've installed `set-syntax` load command palette with `ctrl-shift-p` and enter `ssjru` to choose.

-The use `bare` snippet to create sketch
+The use `bare` snippet to create sketch, NB: below gif has not been updated to show red `JRA` label that helpfully highlights core JRubyArt snippets

 ![enter 'bare']({{ site.github.url }}/assets/animation.gif)